 Commercial egg hatcheries require precise environmental control to achieve optimal hatch rates and chick quality.
 Humidity levels directly impact embryo development, air cell formation, and post-hatch survival rates across thousands of eggs simultaneously.
-Our commercial humidity control systems includes units suited to this application.
+Our commercial humidity control systems include units designed for continuous hatchery operation.

 Environmental Requirements Throughout Incubation